 1800 1020 885 ( Toll Free )

 The idea is to demonstrate your intention of effectively leveraging the experience and exposure you have gained until now.
 You may want to move to a different function or industry – that is justifiable.
 Focus on the Transferable Skills that will equip you to perform in your new role.

-Remember not to go overboard with ‘why ISB’, since it would be simplistic to expect to be selected just because you were able to list several clubs and electives and the faculty at ISB.
-The essay is more about you and how ISB remains an interesting choice in your scheme of things.
-Make it short and sweet.
+Remember not to go overboard with ‘why ISB’, since it would not earn you any brownie points just because you listed several clubs, electives, and faculty at ISB.
+The essay is more about you and how ISB is an ideal choice in your scheme of things.
+Keep it short and sweet.

 Watch a video testimonial of our past candidates